 Students investigate the spatial relationships in their immediate environment.
-They create and read two- and three-dimensional maps.
+They create and read two- and three-dimensional maps which they will utilize on a walking tour of Mullica Hill

 Community:

 Students explore their school and neighborhood communities.
 Visits to Mullica Hill's community buildings and stores reveal the necessary structures of a typical neighborhood.
 Students identify similarities and differences of families in the school community.